 Studying a joint degree course offers the opportunity to explore deeper into two subject areas, and open up more career prospects in the future.

 Marketing degrees tend to be three years to graduate the course unless an individual chooses to take a sandwich course where students spend a year working in industry or gaining work experience through a placement.
 If a student starts a sandwich course, the total degree programme length will be four years due to this placement year.
-Is having a placement good for your degree is a major question, as it delays your graduation by a year, although there any many benefits, so it’s the student’s responsibility to research the benefits of a placement before making any decisions.
+Is having a placement good for your degree is a commonly asked question, as it delays your graduation by a year, although there any many benefits, so it’s the student’s responsibility to research the benefits of a placement before making any decisions.

 Candidates will study core modules such as consumer behaviour, digital marketing and market research as well as be able to choose optional modules to tailor their degree to an area of their choice.
 Most degrees allow students to choose these optional modules in the second and third year.